Michael Mosoeu Moerane: Compositions

 Moerane composed more than 80 works, the majority of them fairly short pieces for a cappella choir, of which 50 choral works and the symphonic poem have survived.
 During his lifetime he was known by only a handful of choral pieces; the remainder (of the 50) were brought to light long after his death.
 The manuscript score of his symphonic poem, Fatše La Heso (My Country), survived largely because of the efforts by Percival Kirby to have it donated to Rhodes University Library.
 Many other works in manuscript or typescript (written in tonic solfa notation) survived thanks to their careful curation by Moerane's sons: first Thabo, and then after his death in 2006, Thuso, after whose death in 2021 they passed into the hands of his grandson, Tsepo.
 Like thousands of other works written by hundreds of composers in southern African in tonic solfa notation, Moerane's choral works were composed for school or church choirs and choral competitions, their performance history going largely unrecorded with music copied and distributed informally.
 This, together with the fragility of the manuscripts, the tonic sol-fa notation, and the fact that Moerane used indigenous African languages, Sesotho and isiXhosa for most of his lyrics, prompted the publication in 2020 of a complete edition of his music under the auspices of the Africa Open Institute for Music, Research and Innovation at Stellenbosch University, with lyrics translated and choral scores transcribed into staff notation.
 The choral works are grouped here according to voicing – SATB, SAA, SA – but in reality, many of them have subdivided voices; moreover, Moerane's music reflects his command of a range of melodic, harmonic and contrapuntal textures and styles.
 He registered for royalty purposes with the Southern African Music Rights Organisation (SAMRO) in 1973, and his music is still (2022) in copyright.
-A complete Catalogue of Works by M.M.
-Moerane was published by African Composers Edition in 2020.
+A complete Catalogue of Works by M. M. Moerane was published by African Composers Edition in 2020.
 Very few of Moerane's manuscripts and typescripts were dated, and so it is only through circumstantial evidence (when a work was prescribed for a competition, for example) that assigning dates to his works becomes possible.
 Details about individual works and approximate dates ascertained through interviews, are available on individual scores in the critical edition online.

 Sacred choruses

-Approximately eight works are written in the style of church hymns, anthems or sacred songs: these includeTsatsi La Pallo (Judgement Day), Ruri!
-(Truly!), and Ngokuba Sizalelwe Umtwana (For Unto Us a Child is Born), which uses the same text from Isaiah Chapter 9 Verse 6 as Handel’s "For Unto Us a Child is Born" from Messiah, and which opens with a unison quotation from the old Xhosa melody by Ntsikana Gaba, "Ntsikana's Bell".
-Moerane's other religious works are his eight arrangements of spirituals in English, among which is a rousing eight-part setting of Go Tell It on the Mountains.
+Approximately eight works are written in the style of church hymns, anthems or sacred songs: these include "Tsatsi La Pallo" (Judgement Day), "Ruri!"
+(Truly!), and "Ngokuba Sizalelwe Umtwana" (For Unto Us a Child is Born), which uses the same text from Isaiah 9, verse 6, as Handel's "For Unto Us a Child is Born" from Messiah, and which opens with a unison quotation from the old Xhosa melody by Ntsikana Gaba, "Ntsikana's Bell".
+Moerane's other religious works are his eight arrangements of spirituals in English, among which is a rousing eight-part setting of "Go Tell It on the Mountain".